Ranked #1 Children's Hospital by U.S. News & World Report

 Saida Abdi, MSW, LCSW

-Ms. Barrett is the Program Coordinator at the CHCRTR.
+Mrs. Bixby is the Program Coordinator at the CHCRTR.
 She has a background in cultural anthropology, as well as a master's degree in public health with a concentration in international health.
-Barrett first came to the CHCRTR in 2009 as a public health intern to support the evaluation of Project SHIFA.
+Bixby first came to the CHCRTR in 2009 as a public health intern to support the evaluation of Project SHIFA.
 She is interested in health disparities among refugee populations and how psychosocial research can be integrated with community-based work as part of the approach towards reducing them.

 Osob Issa, MSW